timscott/flipit/README.markdown

 To flip the feature on, change the value to `true`.
 When you're sure you never want to flip it off again, delete the setting.
 (You don't need some old setting hanging around cluttering things up.)

-### IoC Lovers

-The above examples provide dependencies with constructor injection.
-For that you probably want to use an IoC container.
-Configure FlipIt in your container, for example with StructureMap.

-	factory.For<IFeatureFlipper>().Use<FeatureFlipper>();
-	factory.For<IFeatureSettingsProvider>().Use<AppSettingsFeatureSettingsProvider>();

-### IoC Haters

-Use the built in static class instead of providing an instance via the constructor.
-But don't blame us when your code is hard to unit test.

-	Flipper.DoIfOn(new MyFeature(), () =>
-	{
-		//do the feature
-	});

-The default settings provider is `AppSettingsFeatureSettingsProvider`.
-You can change it.

-	FlipItConfig.FeatureSettingsProvider = new SomeCustomFeatureSettingsProvider();

 ## More Complex Scenario